auth0/cosmos/core/components/layouts/page-layout/page-layout.md

 ---

-The `PageLayout` creates the structure for the Page by generating the space between the `PageLayout.Header` and the `PageLayout.Content`.
+The `PageLayout` creates the structure for the page by generating the space between the `PageLayout.Header` and the `PageLayout.Content`.

 Both sections accept as many children as needed to achieve the desired UI.
 For example the `PageLayout.Header` can have the `PageHeader` component and `Breadcrumbs` and the `PageLayout.Content` can nest other layouts like `RowLayout` or `ColumnLayout`.